 Heat some oil in a large non-stick pan.
 Once heated, add garlic and ginger.
 Fry for a minute until fragrant.

 Next, add cabbage, carrot, mushrooms, and a sprinkle of salt.
-Fry until the veggies are wilted, and the mixture is dry.
+Fry until the veggies are tender.

 Using your dominant hand, fold the bottom half of the wrapper over the filling to meet the top half.
-Pinch to seal at one end, and start to form a pleat.
-Once the pleat is formed, pinch it to seal.
+Pinch to seal at one end.

 Cooking dumplings (pan-steamed method)